hashicorp/terraform-provider-azurerm/website/docs/r/app_configuration.html.markdown

 A `replica` block supports the following:

 * `location` - (Required) Specifies the supported Azure location where the replica exists.
+Changing this forces a new replica to be created.

-* `name` - (Optional) Specifies the name of the replica.
+* `name` - (Required) Specifies the name of the replica.
 Changing this forces a new replica to be created.

 ---